e1-bsd/omni-common-ui/README.md

 1. Open a terminal at the root folder of the project.
 2. Run `npm run start` or `npm start`.
 3. You can see the site running on `http://localhost:3000`.
 The project will get recompiled automatically when you change the code.

+### Running our linting tools

+1. Run `npm run lint:css` to run Stylelint.
+2. Run `npm run lint:js` to run ESLint.

 ### Testing during development